Journey to develop process for the nitrification of Ammonia rich effluents for a Petro Chemicals Industry

 - Nitrifying bacteria become inhibited by organic carbon and the two steps should be carried out in separate bioreactors.

-The manager responsible for the wastewater treatment had shocked us with the statement about the situation.
-The wastewater from the petrochemical production contained ca. 300 mg/L phenols, 800 mg/L COD and ca. 600 to 750 mg/L NH4N !
+The manager responsible for the wastewater treatment shocked us with the statement about the situation.
+The wastewater from the petrochemical production contained ca. 300 mg/L phenols, 800 mg/L COD, and ca. 600 to 750 mg/L NH4N!
 So far all engineering companies said goodbye after having received the above information.
-As innovative company we couldn´t say no and my boss suggested to run at first lab scale tests to find out whether is nitrification feasible with this effluent or not.
+As an innovative company, we couldn´t say no and my boss suggested running at first lab-scale tests to find out whether is nitrification feasible with this effluent or not.

 The committee concluded that biological nitrogen from the mentioned effluents was nowhere described and will never work, but we should show that we will try it and then confirm our theory.

-In the lab of the wastewater treatment plant (WWTP) a two step lab scale plant was constructed for the biological BOD removal (org. carbon) and a subsequent nitrification.
-The reactors were seeded with sludge from the full scale plant.
+In the lab of the wastewater treatment plant (WWTP), a two-step lab-scale plant was constructed for the biological BOD removal (org. carbon) and subsequent nitrification.
+The reactors were seeded with sludge from the full-scale plant.
 The “BOD-free” effluent was introduced into the second nitrification reactor at very low loading rates, in order to adapt the biomass for nitrification.
-Within few weeks stable nitrification had been established, despite to the negative judgement of the “experts”!!!
+Within a few weeks, stable nitrification had been established, despite the negative judgment of the “experts”!!!

-A 30 m³ pilot plant was built and operated at first as BOD oxidizer, while the treated effluent was collected in a >1200 m³ basin for the coming nitrification tests, which have been started again with activated sludge of the full scale plant.
+A 30 m³ pilot plant was built and operated at first as a BOD oxidizer, while the treated effluent was collected in a >1200 m³ basin for the coming nitrification tests, which have been started again with activated sludge of the full-scale plant.

 Pilot Plant at Petro Refinery for Two Step Nitrification process 1977

-The nitrification of the effluent with 700 mg/L NH4N and 30 mg/L BOD had started and run successful, however after a week MLSS content began to decrease daily, while the NH4N in the outlet increased and after two weeks the MLSS dropped to 0,5 g/L and nitrification crashed.
-The plant was checked, there was no leaking in the plant, so we started again with fresh biomass.
+The nitrification of the effluent with 700 mg/L NH4N and 30 mg/L BOD had started and ran successfully, however after a week, MLSS content began to decrease daily, while the NH4N in the outlet increased and after two weeks the MLSS dropped to 0,5 g/L and nitrification crashed.
+The plant was checked, and there was no leaking in the plant, so we started again with fresh biomass.

 After a week it happened the same again, both MLSS and nitrification performance decreased and stopped at least.!!!!

-I had suggested to check why the existing full scale plant is nitrifying partially during our pilot tests, maybe is organic carbon not so danger, but the microbiologist showed me a publication of a famous professor with the conclusion of the BOD toxicity.
+I suggested to check why the existing full-scale plant is nitrifying partially during our pilot tests, maybe is organic carbon not so dangerous, but the microbiologist showed me a publication of a famous professor with the conclusion of the BOD toxicity.

-Due to the agreement we concluded to operate the pilot plant further two months and than stop the tests without success !!!!
+Due to the agreement, we concluded to operate the pilot plant further two months and then stop the tests without success !!!!

-But then came summer holidays, when the complete committee was not present.
+But then came the summer holidays, when the complete committee was not present.

-The nitrification had started successfully , we succeeded to maintain an efficient nitrification over the summer holidays and have also optimized the process during this period, which results served as basis for the design of a five step process for the nitrogen removal.
-The plant was built, started in July 1981 and is still removing NH4N.
+The nitrification had started successfully, we succeeded in maintaining efficient nitrification over the summer holidays and have also optimized the process during this period, which results served as the basis for the design of a five-step process for nitrogen removal.
+The plant was built, started in July 1981, and is still removing NH4N.

-- Nitrifying bacteria require the presence of organic carbon in order to build flocs, which was essential for the entrapment of non flocculating nitrifies.
+- Nitrifying bacteria require the presence of organic carbon in order to build flocs, which is essential for the entrapment of non-flocculating nitrifies.

-- The evaluation of all results showed that there was no correlation between BOD vol. loading rate and nitrification, but between N-food: mass ratio (g NH4N/gMLSS*d).
-This N- Food : mass ratio was decisive factor for the successful and stable nitrification.
+- The evaluation of all results showed that there was no correlation between BOD vol. loading rate and nitrification but between N-food: mass ratio (g NH4N/gMLSS*d).
+This N- Food: mass ratio was the decisive factor for the successful and stable nitrification.

 - The results of own tests are more reliable than relying on the basis of publications.!

-We are providing our clients complete process design and engineering services from concept to commissioning for their nitrogen removal requirement.
+We are providing our clients with complete process design and engineering services from concept to commissioning for their nitrogen removal requirements.